LsrIF: Enhancing Logic-Structured Instruction Following of Large Language Models: Introduction

-To address these limitations, we propose a logic-structured training framework \ourmethod that explicitly models instruction logic in both data construction and reward design.
-(1)\textbf{Logic-Structured Data (\ourdata)}.
-We define instruction structures using three basic logical forms: parallel, sequential, and conditional.
-Based on these forms, we construct a dataset of multi-constraint instructions covering multiple logical structures.
-(2) \textbf{Logic-Structured Reward Modeling (\ourrm)}.
-We design reward modeling methods that reflect the execution semantics of different structures.
-For parallel structures, rewards are aggregated by averaging.
-For sequential structures, we apply a decay mechanism so that failures in earlier steps reduce rewards for later ones.
-For conditional structures, rewards are assigned only to the constraints in the correct branch.
+To address these limitations, we propose \ourmethod, a training framework that explicitly models the logical relationships among constraints in both data construction and reward design, as shown in Fig.~\ref{fig:framework}.
+(1) \textbf{Logic-Structured Data Construction}.
+Given a seed instruction, \ourmethod selects compatible atomic constraints and organizes them with logic structures such as parallel, sequential, and conditional composition.
+These structures can be recursively combined into a logic-structured constraint tree, enabling the construction of complex instructions with nested structures.
+(2) \textbf{Structure-Aware Reward Aggregation}.
+We design a structure-aware reward aggregation method that follows the execution semantics of the constructed constraint tree.
+For parallel structures, rewards from all child constraints are averaged.
+For sequential structures, we introduce a penalty propagation mechanism, where failures in earlier steps penalize the rewards assigned to later constraints.
+For conditional structures, only the active branch contributes to the final reward.
+By recursively applying these aggregation rules over the constraint tree, our reward modeling method provides reward signals that better align with the intended logical structure of the instruction.
 (3) \textbf{Interpretability for Performance Improvements}.
-We further analyze how logic-structured training affects the model.
-We observe larger parameter updates in attention layers than in MLP layers.
-At the token level, trained models place more attention on logical connectors and constraint-related tokens.
-These changes also appear in general reasoning tasks, indicating that the learned ability transfers beyond instruction following.
+We further analyze why our training improves model performance.
+Our analysis suggests that the observed gains are closely associated with changes in the attention mechanism.
+At the token level, trained models place more attention on constraint-related tokens and logical connectors.
+Similar attention changes also appear in general reasoning tasks, suggesting that the learned ability transfers beyond instruction following.

-Our contributions are summarized as follows: (1) We propose \ourmethod, a logic-structured training framework.
-(2) \ourmethod includes \ourdata, an instruction dataset capturing parallel, sequential, and conditional constraint logic structures, and \ourrm, structure-aware reward modeling that aligns reward signals with logical execution semantics.
-(3) \ourmethod improves both in-domain and out-of-domain instruction-following performance and general reasoning ability, with attention and token-level interpretability analysis.
+Our contributions are summarized as follows: (1) We propose \ourmethod, a training framework that explicitly models logical relationships among constraints for complex instruction following.
+(2) We introduce logic-structured data construction and structure-aware reward aggregation, enabling both synthesized instructions and reward signals to capture parallel, sequential, conditional, and nested constraint structures.
+(3) We provide an interpretability analysis showing that our training changes the model's attention behavior, increasing attention to constraint-related tokens and logical connectors, with evidence of transfer to logic reasoning tasks.